UniversitaDellaCalabria/uniCMS/docs/source/index.rst

 - **Multi Web Site** management
 - **MongoDB FullText Search** engine with management commands
 - Able to **Localize in many languages** its entries, by default
-- Able to handle Editorial Board workflows and permissions by contexts
+- Able to handle Editorial Board workflows (WiP) and permissions by contexts
 - Able to handle huge loads, Cached approach based on Redis TTL
 - Secure by default
 - Scalable